Carnivorous Reptiles - Snakes, Lizards and More

 Reptiles of all taxonomic categorization can include carnivorous species.
 We look at these different taxonomic orders to have a better idea of the types of carnivorous reptiles:

 - Sphenodontidae: tuataras are the only reptile in this family.
-Although they look like carnivorous lizards, they are a separate type f reptile.
+Although they look like carnivorous lizards, they are a separate type of reptile.
 They have a very broad diet that includes any animal they can capture.
+This adaptability in diet is crucial for their survival, as they inhabit regions with limited food resources.

 Examples of carnivorous reptiles